draddo11/100-days-of-code/r2-log.md

 ## R2D39-41
 Worked on the netlify finally up and runnung updated the readmes of bioth projects with  link from netlify

+## R2D42
+Started work on the jokester slow paced becaused want to understand all parts , excited